Tata Safari Storme Summary

 Tata Safari Storme Highlights

-Just like the older model, the Safari Storme too gets a massive windscreen and a tall stance.
+Just like the older model, the Safari Storme new model too gets a massive windscreen and a tall stance.
 There are quite a number of alterations carried forward – like the Land Rover-inspired radiator grille.
 Atop the grille lies a thick chrome bar with 'Strome' inscribed on it, and intersects both headlights.
 It gets re-shaped front bumpers and sleek headlamps.
 The side profile consists of flared wheel arches that add some muscle to the overall design.
 The most notable change, however, lies at the rear.
 The then tail-mounted spare is under the body of the Safari Storme.
 It gets new tail lamps, twin chrome exhaust tips, a grey scuff plate and a tail-mounted number-plate holder.

 The Tata Safari Storme variants are as follows: LX, EX, VX 4x2 Varicor 400 and VX 4x4 Varicor 400.
 Features include a new multi-function steering wheel, a ConnectNext infotainment system by Harman that gets coupled to six speakers.
 It also gets audio streaming, Bluetooth and reverses parking sensor display.
 Also available are roof-mounted rear AC vents, electrically-foldable and heated ORVMs.
 On the safety front, it gets ABS with EBD, ESC, traction control, brake assist and six airbags.